abuxton/presentations/cote/intro/primer.md

 <!SLIDE>
 #who am I?

- *
- *Former web developer and system admin at MMU *Formally launch and Incident Manager at Playfish *Used Chef in AWS based environment and supported a massively disperate team taking our chef implimnetation on almost as a product
+* Started as a application developer and system admin in education
+* Contracted as a end to end solutions provider (mainly web technologies)
- *Supported platform adoption of the same environment in both Chef and Cobbler based build environments to disperate teams.
+* Launch and Incident manager for Playfish/EA games, Supported platform adoption in both Chef and Cobbler based build environments between disperate teams.
+* System admin for Playfish/EA games supported AWS infrastructure build on Chef and Cobbler basedsystems. responsible for putting all the toys back in the box.
+* Currently Puppet Labs Professional Services engineer.

 **@digitaladept**

-abuxton on github
+**abuxton on github**

 ~~~SECTION:notes~~~
 mmu logo, playfish logo, opscode, puppet and aws logos